 What’s the deal with carbohydrates?

-The problem with carbs is that they would not naturally form part of a dogs diet.
+Can we provide a healthy and balanced diet for our dogs while still including carbohydrates?
+The problem with carbs is that they would not naturally form part of a dog’s diet.
 Although dogs are scavengers, their natural diet is primarily meat with a small percentage of fruit and veg.

-Brown rice is an excellent choice of carbohydrate, it’s full of fibre, supporting optimal bowel function and is rich in essential minerals;
+Brown rice is an excellent choice of carbohydrates.
+It’s full of fiber, supporting optimal bowel function, and is rich in essential minerals;

 - Vitamin K